-4. Steal another session: On the machine alice log into the web page http://alice as alice with the password alice123.
-Now get back to mallet and forge a URL with data to publish a message as alice.
-Describe all details of your method.
+- 4. Steal another session: - Open two Firefox windows - On the first window log into the web page http://alice/ as bob with the password bob123. - On one window log into Alice's web page as alice with password alice123 - Now go to the second window and forge a URL with data to publish a message as bob. - Describe all details of your method.
 What are the preconditions and limitations of this attack?